chungquantin/lightning-wallet-backend/README.md

-# NeutronPay Wallet Microservice Bankend with Apollo Federation
+# Wallet Microservice Bankend with Apollo Federation

 **Required installation for:**